deepmodeling/deepks-kit/docs/source/inputs-preperation.rst

     group_size: 125        # number of SCF jobs that are grouped and submitted together; these jobs will be run sequentially
     resources:
       cpus_per_task: 1     # number of CPUs for one SCF job
+      numb_node: 1         # number of nodes required; required only if running with slurm/PBS
+      time_limit: '2:00:00'# time limit of the SCF job; required only if running with slurm/PBS
+      partition: normal    # partition/queue name; required only if running with slurm/PBS
+      source_list: [/opt/intel/oneapi/setvars.sh] # source file; required only if running with slurm/PBS
+      mem_limit: 12        # mem_limit in GB; required only if running with slurm/PBS

     sub_size: 1            # keyword for PySCF; set to 1 for ABACUS SCF jobs
     dispatcher:
       context: local       # "local" to run on local machine, or "ssh" to run on a remote machine